spraakbanken/swell-project/Normalization_guidelines.md

 1. To render the text in a version which is amenable to automatic linguistic processing.

-2. To make explicit, and obtain a separate representation, of the corrections (that is, the target hypotheses).
+2. To make explicit, and to obtain a separate representation, of the corrections (that is, the target hypotheses).

 <!--- A key assumption of our approach is that it is beneficial to separate error coding into two steps, both in terms of workflow and representation: _normalisation_ (that is, correction of the learner text according to the target hypotheses) and the actual _annotation_ of the corrections.
 Based on this separation, our system (Svala) automatically constructs a parallel corpus of the learner and normalised texts, with word alignments that may be corrected by the annotator.
 Normalisation therefore involves not only correction of the learner text but also correction of misaligned links.